KnowOneActual/beaubremer-blog/posts/Eero_Sonos_config.md

 #### **Case for SonosNet (WM:0 - The Classic Fix)**

-This setup is created by connecting **one** Sonos product (a speaker or a Sonos Boost) to your gateway Eero with an Ethernet cable.
+This setup is created by connecting **one** Sonos product to your gateway Eero with an Ethernet cable.
 This device then creates a separate, private 2.4GHz wireless network exclusively for your other Sonos speakers.

 * **Why use it?** SonosNet isolates your sensitive audio traffic from all the other Wi-Fi noise in your house.
 It's the most proven and effective fix for dropouts and issues with grouped speakers, especially in busy network environments.
 * **Best for:** Users with older hardware, high Wi-Fi interference, or anyone experiencing stubborn dropouts and stereo pair failures.